ronhuafeng/dockerHDDM/README.md

 Copy the url (http://127.0.0.1:8888/?.......) to a browser (firefox or chrome) and it will show a web page, this is the interface of jupyter notebook!

-Under the `Files` tab, there are two folders: `work`, `example`, and `hddm`.
-The `hddm` folder is the folder where the data are stored.
-The `example` folder includes one dataset and one jupyter notebook, you can test the parallel processing by running this jupyter notebook.
+Under the `Files` tab, there should be three folders: `work`, `example`, and `hddm`.
+The `hddm` folder is the local folder mounted in docker container.
+The `example` folder was the one built in docker image, this folder includes one dataset and one jupyter notebook, you can test the parallel processing by running this jupyter notebook.

 Enter `hddm` folder, you can start your analysis within jupyter notebook.